 -vick limf node diss-eck

 removal of the lymph nodes in the pelvis.
 See also lymph node, pelvic nodes, pelvis.

-pelvic lymph nodes; the lymph nodes to which prostate cancer is most likely to spread.
+pelvic lymph nodes; the lymph nodes to which some cancers, including prostate cancer, are most likely to spread.
 These nodes are often removed and checked for cancer as part of surgery to remove prostate and other cancers in the pelvis.
 See also lymph node, pelvic lymph node dissection, pelvis, prostate.

 artificial device placed in the penis during surgery to help a man have erections.
 See also erectile dysfunction.

 the male sex organ.

 a test that shows how much prostate-specific antigen (PSA) circulates unattached to blood proteins (alone) in the blood.
 The percent-free PSA (fPSA) is the ratio of how much PSA circulates free compared to the total PSA level.
 The percentage of free PSA is lower in men who have prostate cancer than in men who do not.
 A low fPSA may suggest the need for a biopsy.
 Also known as free-PSA ratio.
 See also biopsy, complexed PSA, prostate, prostate-specific antigen.

 a hole in the wall of a hollow organ, like the bladder or intestine, which normally doesn’t have a hole.

 an operation in which the prostate is removed through an incision (cut) in the skin between the scrotum and anus.
 See also anus, perineum, prostate, scrotum.